outl1ne/nova-multiselect-field/README.md

 - Reordering functionality with drag & drop
 - Dependency on other Multiselect instances
 - Distinct values between multiple multiselects
+- Fully compatible with light and dark modes

 ## Screenshots